For urgent consular assistance call

 Watch your belongings:

-Regularly check your bank card statement.
+Regularly check your bank statement.
 Report any suspicious items to your bank.

 Thieves target central railway stations at: